 Learning how to play guitar is a dream for many people.
-While you may think that learning guitar will be difficult for you because you’re older, this is simply not true.
+While you may think that learning guitar will be difficult for you because you’re an adult, this is simply not true.
 Anyone can learn how to play guitar, no matter how old they are.

-Luckily, there are some ways to learn how to play guitar when you are older.
+Luckily, whether you want to be a great lead guitar player or you want to play jazz guitar, there are some ways to learn how to play when you’re older.
 If you want to learn guitar as an adult it’s important that you stay focused and stick to a routine.
 When taking adult guitar lessons and practicing the instrument, always keep your goals in mind.

 1. Set Positive Goals